-- 1. Completion of the 50 credit hours specified in the approved program of study; - 2.
-A minimum Grade Point Average (GPA) of 2.0 (C) for all coursework; - 3.
-Payment of tuition and fees; - 4.
-Has no outstanding financial obligation (parking ticket, transcript fee, etc.) to the University; - 5.
-Has demonstrated the ethical, personal and professional qualities deemed necessary for the successful and continued study and practice of medicine; - 6.
-Completion of all course, faculty and program evaluation; - 7.
-Completion of Student Advising Worksheet; - 8.
-Completion of Intent to Graduate form; - 9.
-Participating in the commencement ceremony following the completion of all degree requirements;
+- 1. Complete 45 credit hours specified in the approved program of study; - 2.
+Achieve a minimum Grade Point Average (GPA) of 2.0 (C) for all coursework; - 3.
+Ensure payment of all tuition and fees;

+- 4. Have no outstanding financial obligation (parking ticket, transcript fee, etc.) to the University; - 5.
+Demonstrate the ethical, personal and professional qualities deemed necessary for the successful and continued study and practice of medicine; - 6.
+Complete all course, faculty and program evaluation; - 7.
+Complete a Student Advising Worksheet; - 8.
+Complete an Intent to Graduate form;